MicrosoftDX/nether/documentation/leaderboards.md

   }
 }
 ```
+   For help on getting the connection string for Azure SQL Database, see [How to get sql database connection string for Azure SQL Database?](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-develop-dotnet-simple)

 ## Leaderboards Configuration
 The leaderboard _GET_ API will return various leaderboards, based on pre-defined configurations - top 10 ranks, all ranks, ranks around me and more.
-The different types of leaderboards are defined in the appsetting.json file under the **Leaderboards** section, and can be extended by simply adding an entry for a new leaderboard.
+The different types of leaderboards are defined in the appsetting.json file under the `Leaderboards` section, and can be extended by simply adding an entry for a new leaderboard.
 In this configuration sample, we have 4 types of leaderboards:

 ```json